Fisheries and Oceans Canada Values and Ethics Code

 Our general responsibilities and duties include:

 We are required to evaluate our personal assets, taking into consideration the nature of our official duties and the characteristics of our assets.
-If there is any real, apparent or potential conflict of interest between the carrying out of our official duties and our assets, we are to report this matter to the Centre for VICR in a timely manner, using the DFO COI Declaration Form.
+If there is any real, apparent or potential conflict of interest between the carrying out of our official duties and our assets, we are to report this matter to the Workplace Well-Being in a timely manner, using the DFO COI Declaration Form.

 We may engage in employment outside the public service and take part in outside activities unless the employment or activities are likely to give rise to a real, apparent or potential conflict of interest or would undermine the impartiality of the public service or our objectivity.

-After discussing with our manager, we are required to complete and submit a DFO COI Declaration Form to the Centre for VICR when our outside employment or activities might subject us to demands incompatible with our official duties, or cast doubt on our ability to perform our duties or responsibilities in a completely objective manner.
-The Centre for VICR may require that the outside activities be modified or terminated if it is determined that a real, apparent or potential conflict of interest exists.
+After discussing with our manager, we are required to complete and submit a DFO COI Declaration Form to the Workplace Well-Being when our outside employment or activities might subject us to demands incompatible with our official duties, or cast doubt on our ability to perform our duties or responsibilities in a completely objective manner.
+The Workplace Well-Being may require that the outside activities be modified or terminated if it is determined that a real, apparent or potential conflict of interest exists.

-If we receive a benefit or income either directly or indirectly from a contract with the Government of Canada, we are required to report such contractual or other arrangements to the Centre for VICR.
-The Centre for VICR will determine whether the arrangement presents a real, apparent or potential conflict of interest, and may require that the contract be modified or terminated.
+If we receive a benefit or income either directly or indirectly from a contract with the Government of Canada, we are required to report such contractual or other arrangements to the Workplace Well-Being.
+The Workplace Well-Being will determine whether the arrangement presents a real, apparent or potential conflict of interest, and may require that the contract be modified or terminated.

-The outside activities listed below have significant risks of placing us in real, apparent or potential conflict of interest with respect to our official duties as employees of Fisheries and Oceans Canada.
-If we participate in any of these activities we must discuss it with our manager and report it to the Centre for VICR for review, using the DFO COI Declaration Form.
+The outside activities listed below have significant risks of placing us in real, apparent or potential conflict of interest with respect to our official duties as employees of DFO and Coast Guard.
+If we participate in any of these activities we must discuss it with our manager and report it to the Workplace Well-Being for review, using the DFO COI Declaration Form.

-2.1 Fisheries and Oceans Canada Programs or Activities
+2.1 DFO and Coast Guard Programs or Activities

 2.2 Commercial Activities Related to Fisheries